Kylie Ohlmiller: Professional career

 Ohlmiller was selected as the first overall draft pick in the 2018 United Women's Lacrosse League (UWLX) and the Women's Professional Lacrosse League (WPLL) drafts.
 Both leagues are now defunct.

 Players in the WPLL, including Ohlmiller, moved on to the Athletes Unlimited Lacrosse league after the former folded in 2020 after the COVID-19 pandemic.
 She signed with Athletes Unlimited in March 2021.

 Ohlmiller missed the 2022 season with a torn ACL, MCL and meniscus that she suffered in the 2022 World Lacrosse Women's World Championship semifinals.

 Ohlmiller returned during the 2023 season, recording 19 goals and 10 assists while tying the AU single-game record with six goals in Week 4.
 In November 2023, while training for the 2024 World Lacrosse Box Championships, Ohlmiller tore her ACL again.
 AU Lacrosse was shut down indefinitely in December 2024.

 In 2025, the Women's Lacrosse League became the lone professional women's lacrosse league in the United States.
 Ohlmiller was named to the roster of the New York Charging team.
 Making her return from her second torn ACL, she scored the league's first-ever goal on February 11, 2025 in a 14–13 win over the Maryland Charm.

+Retirement

+Ohlmiller announced her retirement from professional lacrosse on January 22, 2026.